 The Role of Language in Shaping Reality

 This is not to say that we should ignore negative aspects of life, but rather that we should approach them with a positive mindset, focusing on solutions and opportunities for growth.
-Using words like "tolerant" and "tenacity" can help us navigate challenges with resilience and understanding.
+Using words like "tolerant" and "tenacity" can help us manage challenges with resilience and understanding.

 Beyond Individual Impact